Factory Invoice Price is not the Dealer’s Actual New Car Cost

 If you want to see for yourself, pick any car you’re interested in buying and follow the steps in my article on how to get car dealers to compete online for your business.

-If you haven’t done your homework, you will be at a disadvantage when negotiating a new car’s price with a dealership.
+If you haven’t done your homework, you will be disadvantaged when negotiating a new car’s price with a dealership.
 The dealer knows the cost of the vehicle, and you don’t.

-When buying a new car, truck, or SUV, knowing what the dealer paid for it will put you on a level playing field.
+Knowing what the dealer paid for it will put you on a level playing field when buying a new car, truck, or SUV.

-Car dealers and their salesmen love when someone walks into a dealership with their chest all bowed up and shouts something like, “I’ll buy that car for $300 over factory invoice and not a dime more, or I’m walking!”
+Car dealers and their salesmen love it when someone walks into a dealership with their chest all bowed up and shouts, “I’ll buy that car for $300 over factory invoice and not a dime more, or I’m walking!”

-When you walk through the door and make a statement like the one above, you’re unintentionally letting everyone in the dealership know you don’t have a clue about what you’re doing.
+When you walk through the door and make a statement like the one above, you’re unintentionally letting everyone in the dealership know you don’t see what you’re doing.
 You’re most likely a weak negotiator.
 Salespeople will be killing each other to be the ones to sell you a car.

 Don’t get me wrong; paying the factory invoice price for a new car is much better than spending the total sticker price for the vehicle.

-However, if you pay the invoice for your next new car, truck, or SUV, you may still be giving away a lot of your hard-earned money.
+However, if you pay the invoice for your next new car, truck, or SUV, you may still be giving away much of your hard-earned money.

-There may be several other discounts available to you but not offered since you stated you wanted to pay $300 over the dealer invoice.
+Several other discounts may be available to you but not offered since you stated you wanted to pay $300 over the dealer invoice.
 No dealership member will volunteer this priceless information to help save you money.

 Further tips and advice:

-- In my career, I’ve seen factory-to-dealer incentives on some brands as high as $8,000.00 or more to help dealers move old new car inventory to get newer models on the lot.
-If you happen to be interested in a car with a rebate or incentive attached to it like that, you may be able to get a considerable discount when buying your next new car.
+- In my career, I’ve seen factory-to-dealer incentives on some brands as high as $8,000.00 or more to help dealers move old and new car inventory to get newer models on the lot.
+If you are interested in a car with a rebate or incentive attached to it like that, you may get a considerable discount when buying your next new car.

 How Discounts Affect the Actual Dealer’s New Car Cost